 Q. What is the ceiling made of on the front porch and the screened-in porch?

 Wish I had been blogging back when it was built.
-I would have taken lots more pics and gotten a bit more info on all the little details.
-If you’re interested in having a ceiling like this for your porch, just show this pic to your contractor or a local hardware store and they should be able to direct you to the right product.
+I would have taken a lot more pictures and would have gotten a bit more info on all the little details.
+If you’re interested in having a ceiling like this for your porch, just show this picture to your contractor or a local hardware store and they should be able to direct you to the right product.

 Hope this helps to answer some of the most commonly asked questions about the screened-in porch here at BNOTP.
 If you have any additional questions, feel free to ask them here in a comment or email me at betweennapsontheporchatgmaildotcom.